 At a glance

-Join our Dentistry internship in Jamaica and gain invaluable work experience.
+- Join our Dentistry internship in Jamaica and gain invaluable work experience.
 You’ll learn from qualified local professionals in a dental clinic and observe a range of different procedures.
-It’s an excellent way to give your CV an extra edge in the competitive world of job and university applications.

-You’ll encounter patients with a range of different conditions, which will give you insight into the diagnosis and treatment of these issues.
-There is the opportunity to help out with a range of different tasks in the clinic.
-Depending on the schedule, you might also take part in initiatives that benefit the local community, such as dental outreaches.
+- You’ll see patients with a range of different conditions, which will give you an insight into the diagnosis and treatment of these issues.

-During your time abroad, you’ll live with a host family.
-This is a wonderful way to immerse yourself in the local culture.
-You can make friends with fellow interns during your time off, and explore the many attractions that Jamaica has to offer.
+- You’ll stay with a local host family which is a wonderful way to immerse yourself in the local culture.
+In your free time you can explore all that Jamaica has to offer with other interns.